 - Satisfactory completion of the training is based on achievement of all specified competencies

-Key benefits to participants in a CBT program include:
+Key benefits to participation in a CBT program include:

-- Achieve the competency required in the performance of specific tasks;
+- Achieve competency in the performance of specific tasks

-- Build confidence as they succeed in mastering specific competencies;
+- Build confidence as one masters specific competencies

-- Receive a transcript that lists the specific competencies that they have achieved;
+- Receive recognition (via a transcript) that specific competencies have been achieved

-- More efficient and effective use of time as the trainer is a guide to learning, as opposed to a provider of information;
+- More efficient and effective use of time with the trainer as a guide rather than an information provider

-- More of the time is devoted to working individually, one-on-one, or in small groups as opposed to lectures;
+- A focus on working individually, one-on-one, or in small groups as opposed to lectures

-- More focus on evaluating the ability to perform essential job skills;
+- Evaluation based on the ability to perform essential skills

-- Greater awareness of the specific attributes and skills for performing with ease and effectiveness.
+- Greater awareness of the specific attributes and skills required for performing with ease and effectiveness